 “What Does Autism Look Like?” — and Why That’s the Wrong Question

 That understanding often begins with gentle observation and professional guidance.
-The goal isn’t to diagnose your child yourself, but to gather insight that can help you ask the right questions when you meet with a professional.
+The goal isn’t to diagnose your child yourself, but to gather insight that can help you ask the right questions when you meet with a professional while navigating how to understand your child and their circumstances.

 What to Do If You Notice These Signs